Charles E. Osgood: Mediation theory

-Semantic technique—the cross-cultural research tool
+Semantic technique – the cross-cultural research tool

 Osgood introduced a semantic technique for researchers to measure the connotative meaning of objects and concepts from the human Ecology aspect.
 The Semantic differential technique focused on three affective dimensions of Evaluation, Potency, and Activity (E-P-A) to evaluate social and cultural related concepts in a valid and reliable way.
 The practice of the semantic differential technique is being used broadly in social and behavioural science studies.

-Development of the atlas of affectivemeanings (1960s–1980s)
+Development of the atlas of affective meanings (1960s–1980s)

 To further improve the validity of the semantic differential technique, Osgood took the lead to develop the Atlas of Affective Meanings project from the 1960s to the 1980s.
 The project is indices of the affective meanings with 20 basic and derived measures of over 600 functionally equivalent concepts by analyzing over 30 language/culture communities from Mexico, Brazil, Japan, Hong Kong, Thailand, India, Iran, Lebanon, Israel, Turkey, Greece, Yugoslavia, Italy, Spain, Portugal, France, German, Netherlands, Finland, etc.

 With the development of the Atlas, affective meanings are used as universal functional markers with the E-P-A dimension and they have high validity in measuring indigenous and cross-cultural comparisons.
 These affective meanings are being widely applied on social-cultural studies on social dynamics, international communication, mental illness stigma and connotation of racial concepts, etc. It has a great contribution to the development of cross-cultural researches and also international communications.